codatio/codat-docs/docs/integrations/commerce/shopify/commerce-shopify.md

 ## About custom apps

 A [custom app](https://help.shopify.com/en/manual/apps/custom-apps) is exclusively linked to a merchant's individual Shopify store and can't be linked to multiple stores.
-Custom apps are not subject to Shopify's app approval process or listed on the Shopify app store.
+Custom apps are not listed on the Shopify app store or subject to Shopify's app approval process.
 With this method, each merchant creates a custom app in their Shopify store.

 Custom apps use API access tokens (API keys) for authentication rather than OAuth 2.0.